 These rules are designed to ensure continuous improvement in student performance, instruction, and leadership to enable students to attain rigorous standards in high-quality programs, both in traditional school-based settings and in extended learning opportunities, with the latter including, but not necessarily limited to, virtual, work-based, co-curricular,

-community-based and service-learning opportunities, community research and civic engagement projects, dual enrollment and early college.
+community-based and service-learning opportunities, community research and civic engagement projects, dual enrollment and early college, career technical education (CTE) and adult education and learning (AEL).

 In addition to the non-discriminatory protections in Section 2113, these rules strictly prohibit discrimination against any student pursuing an education or participating in the general life or activities of a public school or an approved independent school as a result of, or based upon, ethnicity, caste, language and linguistic diversity, socio-economic status, religion, housing status, and non-citizenship or immigration status.